How We Live Together

 5. Consistency & Stability

-- A structured communal environment ensures that children receive consistent routines and guidance, providing stability that is crucial for cognitive and emotional growth.
+- A structured environment ensures that children receive consistent routines and guidance

 Finding Camelot ensures that every child is nurtured within a framework that balances support, structure, and independence.